Shuffle/Shuffle-docs/docs/troubleshooting.md

 ```
 docker network create --driver=overlay --ingress=false --attachable=true -o "com.docker.network.driver.mtu"="1460" shuffle_swarm_executions
 ```

+If the issue still persists, Please look into changing the environment variable `SHUFFLE_SWARM_BRIDGE_DEFAULT_INTERFACE`.
+Shuffle takes care of syncing the docker0 bridge interface to the preferred interface of the container.
+Changing this value might help docker sync up things better.
+We assume that the interface name is "eth0" by default, which is the default setting.

 ## Shuffle on ARM
 ARM is currently not supported for Shuffle, as can be seen in issue [#665 on Github](https://github.com/frikky/Shuffle/issues/665).
 We don't have the capability to build it as of now, but can work with you to get it working if you want to try it.